hmontazeri/dwc-challenge/README.md

 | Docker Setup                      | X hours        | Y hours     |
 | Testing and Debugging             | X hours        | Y hours     |
 | Documentation and Cleanup         | X hours        | Y hours     |

-*(Replace `X` and `Y` with actual values after completion.)*

----

-Let me know if any part of this README needs further clarification or adjustments! 🚀